tnichols217/notes/APBiology/6/Notes/BILL Packet/3 - Test Topics.md

         - Putting of mRNA back into DNA
 -   Biotechnology (purpose, steps)
     -   PCR
+        - Split a DNA with heat, the spray bases everywhere and let it bind by itself
+    -   Recombinant DNA
         -
-    -   Recombinant DNA
     -   Electrophoresis
-        - Measure similari
-    -   transformation
+        - Measure similarities in different DNA samples by using electricity and a gel